General Terms and Conditions and Customer Information

 2.2 The Customer can submit an offer via the integrated online order form in the Vendor’s online shop.
 In order to do so, after placing the selected goods in the virtual shopping basket and completing the electronic order process, the Customer makes a contractually binding offer for the goods in the shopping basket, by clicking the ‘Place Binding Order’ button.
-Furthermore, the Customer can submit his/her offer to the Vendor by telephone, fax, email or regular post, or via the online contact form.

 2.3 The Vendor can accept the Customer’s offer within five days,